Orientation will be a busy time, so it’s important to plan ahead for the program.

 Wolverine Access is the system that you will use to register for your classes.
-Your academic advisors will expect you to already be familiar with this system when you meet with them to register for courses.
-There are several online tutorials available to assist you in learning Wolverine Access prior to orientation:
+Your academic advisors will expect you to already be familiar with this system, as well as the School/College course guide, when you meet with them to register for courses.
+There are several online resources available to assist you in preparing for the course registration process:

-- LSA Advising Wolverine Access Tutorials (these are helpful for all students, not just LSA students)
+(Please note: LSA tutorials are often helpful for all students, not just students in LSA.)

 Bring the Right Things to Campus